revanthsenthil/promptmove-ai/README.md

 git submodule update --init --recursive
 ```

-The current version of promptmove-ai has been tested on Unity Simulator for Windows, and it should be downloadable from [this link] (http://virtual-home.org//release/simulator/last_release/windows_exec.zip).
+The current version of promptmove-ai has been tested on Unity Simulator for Windows, and it should be downloadable from [http://virtual-home.org//release/simulator/last_release/windows_exec.zip].

 Once you extract the directory, move the directory titled `windows_execv2.2.4` to `promptmove-ai/virtualhome/virtualhome/simulation`.
 To test that it's installed with no issues, navigate into that directory and open the Unity Simulator file `VirtualHome`.
 It should open a blank full screen Unity Simulator window.